I-10 expected to reopen nearly a week after destructive fire

 "What I am keenly aware of is the massive impact both on local, regional, and even national stakeholders here," said Shailen Bhatt, federal highway administrator.
 "There's a lot of goods that come through the ports of LA and Long Beach.
 They will be impacted."

-During a press conference late Sunday afternoon, LA Mayor Karen Bass provided additional information for Angelenos to reference while planning their morning commutes, directing them to the city's Emergency Management Department.
+During a press conference late Sunday afternoon, Bass provided additional information for Angelenos to reference while planning their morning commutes, directing them to the city's Emergency Management Department.

 "Our top line message is this: if you are driving through downtown, stay on the freeway and take the route around," Bass said.

-Though there's no timetable as to when the freeway will be reopened, Bass said that recovery and repair efforts were already underway.

-"I want to ensure Angelenos that we are working night and day to make the repairs necessary to restore the freeway," she said.
-"This is not going to be resolved in one or two days. ...
-As we are learning the extent of the damage, we will keep you informed.
-But we need to stay together."

-The devastation left behind by the fire prompted California Governor Gavin Newsom to issue a State of Emergency for the area in order to acquire the necessary funds and resources to handle the situation as quickly as possible.
+The devastation left behind by the fire prompted Newsom to issue a State of Emergency for the area in order to acquire the necessary funds and resources to handle the situation as quickly as possible.

-Toks Omishakin, the California Secretary of Transportation, discussed the statewide efforts already underway on Sunday.

 Omishakin said that Caltrans has secured a $3 million emergency contract to bring in a contractor in order to "test and clear hazardous material, handle freeway and road closures and conduct possible restoration of the structure."